 The 11th hour of the 11th day of the 11th month is set aside each year in solemn remembrance of the first Armistice Day, when the world rejoiced and celebrated after four years of unspeakable horror, and to remember the sacrifices men and women made in order to ensure a peace that would last for many years.
-That remembrance takes on added significance this year, the 100th anniversary of the armistice that ended World War I.

-Over the years, the way Americans celebrated Veterans Day shifted from solely honoring the dead to honoring veterans of all wars.
+Over the years, the way Americans celebrated Veterans Day shifted to honoring veterans of all wars.
 Especially after the nation’s long involvement in the Vietnam War, the holiday’s emphasis was broadened to include not only parades and patriotic orations in village squares but also gatherings at major landmarks such as the Vietnam Veterans Memorial in Washington, where people walk silently along the wall, placing gifts and standing in quiet vigil.
 Often their hands fall over the names of those who made the supreme sacrifice in an unpopular war never officially declared by Congress.

 Support groups organized by veterans of military service, including the American Legion and the Veterans of Foreign Wars, work tirelessly each November to raise money for their charitable activities by selling paper poppies crafted by disabled veterans.
 Although a more frequent sight in past years than today, the imitation bright red wildflower is still seen tucked into lapels as a symbol of World War I and its countless bloody battles.
 They are memorialized in a John McCrae poem, written after a 1915 battle in Europe.
 Its opening line reads, “In Flanders fields the poppies blow / Between the crosses, row on row.”